mybb/docs.mybb.com/1.8/install/upgrade.md

 1. First, you may want to shut down your forum.
 Doing this means that no one will interrupt the upgrade process accidentally.
 Please remember that switching the forum off by using the **Board Online/Offline** setting is **not** recommended.
 The best method is to use a `.htaccess` restriction on your forum's root folder so that no one can access the front-end.

-To restrict access to your forum except from your IP address, you need to place the following code in your root `.htaccess` file if you're using apache or in the location block of your site's config file if you're using nginx.
+To restrict access to your forum except from your IP address, you need to place the following code in your root `.htaccess` file if you're using apache or in the server block of your site's config file if you're using nginx.
 Replace `127.0.0.1` with [your IP address](https://icanhazip.com/).

 Apache 2.2: